uk-gov-mirror/ONSdigital.dp-publishing-dataset-controller/README.md

 ### Getting started

-To run Florence you must have [Golang](https://golang.org/) installed on a UNIX machine.
+To run this service you must have [Golang](https://golang.org/) installed on a UNIX machine.

 Once you have installed those dependencies and cloned this repo you need to run the following: